-Interest rates are the biggest variable that are outside of our control when it comes to income properties.
-This week we chat about where they go from here and more importantly …. playoff time is coming … GO LEAFS GO!!
+Interest rates are the biggest variable that is outside of our control when it comes to income properties.
+This week we chat about where they go from here and more importantly .... playoff time is coming ...
+GO LEAFS GO!!

 Hey everyone, it's Tom Karadza with another rock star minute.

 So, the biggest thing we look at as real estate investors, our number one risk is interest rates.

 The U.S. just slightly raised their rates.
 Now Canada is expected to raise their rates.

 So, our question is, what's going to happen over the next year?
 The U.S. has said they're going to raise in March, June, September, and December of this year.
 That would be a full 1% raise.
 Here's why we don't think they can pull that off.
 If you look at the data, and we're going to put up the U.S. debt clock here, the national debt is $21 trillion.
 If they raise their interest rates this year by 1%, the additional interest payments that they would have to make on their debt would be $210 billion.
 If they go ahead over the next few years and raise interest rates 3 or 4%, they would essentially more than double their deficit.

 The current deficit, $734 billion according to the U.S. debt clock.
 If they raised their rates 4%, which goes back to a kind of historical norms, they would more than double their deficit.
 We can't really see this happening.

 How are they going to raise their rates 4% over the next few years?
 They might even stop this year and not even do the full percent.
 And historically, we're going to throw up another chart now, historically Canada follows whatever the U.S. does.
 So, if the U.S. might stop earlier than they have forecasted raising rates, maybe Canada stops too.